-So, here’s the deal – the last time I was in the market for a man, I was 17 years old.
+Here’s the deal: the last time I was in the market for a man, I was 17-years-old.
 I was a junior in high school, and I met a cute guy at a party.
 Skip to THE END–we got married two years later.
 Skip to the VERY END–we divorced 31-years after that.
 Suffice to say, I haven’t thought about finding someone since I was a teenager whose biggest worry was what to wear to the football game on Friday night.

 I’ve had months of experience on the sites but I noticed something recently.
 I’m spending less and less time weeding out the profiles that aren’t right for me.
 Why?
 Over the months, I’ve slowly developed a system.

-So, in case you’re thinking of joining a dating site, or in case you’re happily attached and never will–I think it’s only right that I share the joy with you!
+So, in case you’re thinking of joining an online dating website, or in case you’re happily attached and never will–I think it’s only right that I share the joy with you!

-Before clicking on the profile: I immediately delete the following:
+Before clicking on the online dating website profile: I immediately delete the following:

 This weeds out about 1/3 of the profiles.

-Next, I open (click on) the profiles, and delete the following:
+Next, I click on individual online dating profiles, and delete the following:

 3. Those who use super bad grammar.
 I’m not talking about minor things.
 I’m talking about someone saying they have “pashun” for something.
 Ummm…if you have pashun…maybe learn how to spell it.
 Just a thought.
 Or this one, “I reed a lot.
 Reeding is important to me because when you reed you are always learning something new.”
 These are both real examples, by the way.